richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 24 April 1952 — A special study group within Air Force Intelligence assesses nine undersea UAP with the Office of Naval Intelligence.
 ONI received the reports from U.S. Navy submarines that encountered the undersea UAPs over an undisclosed timeframe prior to the report.
 The incidents have never been released by ONI, and FOIA requests into the USAF special study group, AFOIN-X(SG), have been denied.

 The group is rumored to have included a Col. Kieling, USAF civil service intelligence specialist Dr. Stefan T. Possony as acting chief, and Lt.
-Col. F. Sterling as military chief and likely operated outside of Project Blue Book as a flexible study group to take on special ad hoc tasks.
+Col. F. Sterling as military chief and likely operated outside of **Project Blue Book** as a flexible study group to take on special ad hoc tasks.
 AFOIN-X(SG) findings were therefore not shared in open Congressional hearings or with the public.

 *   [https://archive.org/details/needtoknow00good/page/145/mode/1up](https://archive.org/details/needtoknow00good/page/145/mode/1up)
 *   [http://textfiles.com/ufo/cufon5.txt](http://textfiles.com/ufo/cufon5.txt)
 *   [https://archive.org/details/needtoknow00good/page/176/mode/1up](https://archive.org/details/needtoknow00good/page/176/mode/1up)

 >**_Note_**: USAF Capt.
-Edward J. Ruppelt stated AFOIN was conducting a more complete investigation of UAP in the field than Project Blue Book.
+Edward J. Ruppelt stated AFOIN was conducting a more complete investigation of UAP in the field than **Project Blue Book**.
 AFOIN offices doing UAP work included the Technical Capabilities Branch of the Evaluation Division (AFOIV-TC) and the Collection Control Branch of the Collection Division (AFOIC-CC).
 >*   [https://web.archive.org/web/20211206115818/http://www.nicap.org/match/papers/PentagoReportNotNews.htm](https://web.archive.org/web/20211206115818/http://www.nicap.org/match/papers/PentagoReportNotNews.htm)

 **(PUBLIC DOMAIN)** - 20 May 1953 — An anonymous Air Force official claims a UAP crash occurred near Garrison, UT on the Desert Research Experimental Station (DRES).
 The source claims the craft was buried.